jvermeir/stuff/javaStuff/src/main/java/ifs/ifBlog.md

 How to if?

 While trying to upgrade my programming skills, I ran into a new-fangled way to do ifs.
-The example below is taken from code that gets a value from a set of class.
-A value may or may not be defined and if it isn't the client code should use a default.
+The example below is taken from code that gets a value for a property of a class.
+A value may or may not be set and if it isn't the code should use a default.

+You can find the code here: https://github.com/jvermeir/stuff/tree/master/javaStuff/src/main/java/ifs

 So my classic go-to solution was to use an if statement like this: